 Test Your Soil

 The type of your soil will determine what exactly you need to do to improve your lawn’s condition.
 Soil testing is an important part of lawn care and a simple enough process that reveals the soil’s pH balance, among other things.
 Test recommendations will enable you to do everything right.
-For instance, a low pH prevents the grass from taking up necessary nutrients.
+For instance, a low pH prevents the grass from taking up the necessary nutrients.
 Restoring the balance will restore the thick turf and your grass will grow to its full potential.

 Speaking of a thick lawn, one of the best ways to keep it that way is overseeding.
 It is basically the process of sowing grass into existing grass, so you can fill in potential empty or thinner patches and maintain the luxurious feel and look.
 This should be a routine part of your lawn care that is done strategically – choose the appropriate type of grass for the climate in your region, as well as the season which will yield the best results.